Seasonal Work at Sarita Orchard

 What do I wear?
 Sound foot wear that completely covers your feet, a long sleeved shirt and sun hat are essential (no sun sunglasses).
 Sun block is available if you don’t have your own.
 The weather can be changeable so prepare for some cool temperatures as well as hot temperatures.

 What is the pay and how is it paid?
 Most pickers are payed by the number of 5kg buckets picked.
 This is called contract picking.
-The rate varies but the minimum is $4.50 per bucket plus 8% holiday pay.
-The minimum hourly rate is $15.75 per hour plus 8% holiday pay so you must be able to pick at least the number of buckets per hour to earn the minimum wage to retain your position.
+The rate varies up to a maximum of $12.00 per bucket plus 8% holiday pay (it is possible to earn up to $600 per day).
+The minimum hourly rate is $22.70 per hour plus 8% holiday pay so you must be able to pick at least the number of buckets per hour to earn the minimum wage to retain your position.
 Pickers are paid on contract.
 (The more you pick the more you earn ).

 Pay is weekly and holiday pay is also paid weekly.
 It is paid by direct credit so you must have a New Zealand bank account number, an IRD number and if you are not a New Zealand citizen a valid work visa.